 - Potassium-sparing diuretics including amiloride (Midamor), spironolactone (Aldactone, Carospir), and triamterene (Dyrenium)

 Symptoms of Hyperkalemia

 Your doctor will examine you and listen to your heartbeat.
 You will be asked questions about your medical history, diet, and medications.
-It is important to make sure your doctor knows about all the medicines you are taking, including over-the-counter products such as herbs and other supplements.

 You will get lab tests to check the level of potassium in your blood and urine.
 Your doctor will explain your specific results.
 Many different things can affect your potassium level.
 If your potassium level appears high, your doctor will likely repeat the blood test.